TV Jargons

 Lux The metric measurement of light quantity.
 The measurement is taken from the reflection off the object illuminated.
 One foot-candle equals 10.76 lux.
 A lux equals one lumen per square meter

-Master The original, as in a recording
+Master The original, as in a

 Matte A film term sometimes used in video production work to denote a keyed effect, an INSERT IGNORE of video signal information keyed from one source into a second video signal